freifunk/projects.freifunk.net-contents/collections/_faq/003_application_template.md

 Your biography
 ---

 Who are you?
 What's the focus of your recent work?
 What qualifies you for the project idea?

  Experiences in Free Open Source Software
  ---

-Please describe your contributions to free and open source projects.
+Please describe your contributions to free and open-source projects.

 Your GSoC Project
 ---